 - If at this point the code is still populating, you will need to check the three sensors in question, TPS, MAF, and MAP.

 - How To Check The Throttle Position Sensor.
 Back probe the TPS sensor connector with the connector plugged in and the key on engine off.
 One wire should have battery voltage. (usually a red wire).
 One wire will have close to no voltage (usually a black wire and should be less the 100mV).
 The other wire should have .5 or so volts with the throttle closed and a little less than 5 volts with it wide open.
 It should also steadily increase as you slowly open the throttle.
 If it jumps or dips, replace the throttle position sensor.
-Check out this video for a visual representation.

 - How To Check The Mass Air Flow Sensor.
 Back probe the MAF sensor connector with the connector plugged in and the key on engine off.
 One wire should have battery voltage. (usually a red wire).
 One wire will have close to no voltage (usually a black wire and should be less the 100mV).
 One wire is for the intake temp sensor if so equipped (this will not be tested for this code).
 The last wire will be our signal wire.
 Start the engine and monitor this voltage.
 It should change with engine RPM.
-Check out this video for a visual representation.

 - How To Check The Manifold Absolute Pressure Sensor.
 Back probe the MAP sensor connector with the connector plugged in and the key on engine off.
 One wire should have battery voltage. (usually a red wire).
 One wire will have close to no voltage (usually a black wire and should be less the 100mV).
 The other wire should have 4.5 to 5 volts key on engine off.
 Now, start the engine and it should drop to between .5 and 1.5 volts depending on altitude and temperature.
 Raise the engine rpm.
 The voltage should react to the throttle opening by dropping and rising again.
 If not, replace it.
-Check out this video for a visual representation.

 - Hopefully, at this point, you have found your problem.
 If the code persists, you may need to take it to a shop to have it diagnosed.